segunak/bsmp-charlotte/_announcements/week-4.md

 ![ATLA](../assets/images/atla.gif)

-Week 3 was filled with amazing workshops at the Microsoft Charlotte office, an informative field trip to Ally, and a jam packed virtual Thursday with plenty of warning.
+Week 3 was filled with amazing workshops at the Microsoft Charlotte office, an informative field trip to Ally, and a jam packed virtual Thursday with plenty of learning.
 But now, the last <s>airbender</s> week of the program is upon us!
 Read on to see what's in store for Week 4.

 ---